hushmesh/slate/source/includes/_extension.md

 ## Caveats

-To&nbsp;store tokens and `masterKey` it&rsquo;s better to&nbsp;use your extension background.
-If&nbsp;you&rsquo;re going to&nbsp;put them in&nbsp;the popup, they&rsquo;re going to&nbsp;be&nbsp;cleared every time user is&nbsp;closing popup.
+To&nbsp;store tokens and `relationshipKey` it&rsquo;s better to&nbsp;use your extension background.
+If&nbsp;you&rsquo;re going to&nbsp;put them in&nbsp;the popup, they&rsquo;re going to&nbsp;be&nbsp;cleared every time user is&nbsp;closing the popup.